 - b.
 Min.
 License B for construction of second category buildings in accordance with the Construction Law of the Republic of North Macedonia.
 In a case of Joint Venture this qualification criteria must be met by all partners of the Joint Venture. - c.
 Bidders must provide documentary evidence that they have been in their current form of business, for at least three years prior the date of issuing of this invitation for bids.
 In a case of Joint Venture this qualification criteria must be met by all partners of the Joint Venture. - d.
 ISO 9001 Certification.
 In a case of Joint Venture this qualification criteria must be met by the Leading partner of the Joint Venture. - e.
 ISO 14001 Certification.
 In a case of Joint Venture this qualification criteria must be met by the Leading partner of the Joint Venture. - f.
 ISO 18001 Certification.
 In a case of Joint Venture this qualification criteria must be met by the Leading partner of the Joint Venture. - g.
-To have employed (formally full time employed) for at least 6 months prior to the publishing the Invitation for bids for the works to be done, at least 6 key employees/Engineers, minimum 2 for each of the following positions (or if the budgeted procurement is below 200.000,00 EUR at least 1 for each of the positions).
-In a case of Joint Venture (JV) the qualifications of the JV partners will be cumulated - Construction Engineer-Civil Engineer/Architect - Construction Engineer for Mechanical Installations - Construction Engineer for Electro-Technical Installations
+To have employed (formally full time employed) for at least 6 months prior to the publishing the Invitation for bids for the works to be done, at least 4 key employees/Engineers: - Construction Engineer-Civil Engineer/Architect-minimum 2 employees - o Construction Engineer for Mechanical Installations- minimum 1 employee - Construction Engineer for Electro-Technical Installations- minimum 1 employee h.
+To have employed for at least 6 months prior to the publishing the Invitation for bids for the works to be done, at least 30 employees full time employed or more depending on the value of procurement (or if the budgeted procurement is below 200.000,00 EUR at least 15 full time employees).
+In a case of Joint Venture (JV) the qualifications of the JV partners will be cumulated